Facts about

 how much swimming season can we expect?

 whether you use a pool cover.
-Without a pool cover you’ll probably
+Without a Solar cover you’ll probably

 have a season of only one or two months in most areas and perhaps